terrarium-earth/Chipped/README.md

 ## Important Notes

 With the release of our newest update 2.0.0, the new age of Chipped has begun!
-To have connected textures work in-game, please download the mod [Connected Textures Mod](https://www.curseforge.com/minecraft/mc-mods/ctm), or for fabric users [Connected Textures Refabricated Mod].
+To have connected textures work in-game, please download the mod [Connected Textures Mod](https://www.curseforge.com/minecraft/mc-mods/ctm), or for fabric users [Connected Textures Refabricated Mod](https://www.curseforge.com/minecraft/texture-packs/ctp).
 We plan to keep releasing more cool blocks in future updates so stay tuned!!!
 We also want to give a special shoutout to all the people who have been with us for over a year since we started working on chipped.
 It is so good to see people enjoying the mod we put so much time into!!
 We love you all <3

 ## Credits

 Credits to all the amazing people that helped create this mod!

 Coders:

-* Grim
+- Grim
-* Alex Nijjar
+- Alex Nijjar
-* CodexAdrian
+- CodexAdrian
-* MsRandom
+- MsRandom
-* ThatGravyBoat
+- ThatGravyBoat
-* Crosby
-* Inforno

 Artists:

-* Kekie6
+- Kekie6
-* MarcIceBlade
+- MarcIceBlade
-* Facu
+- Facu
-* ZilverLazurus
+- ZilverLazurus
-* Joosh
+- Joosh
-* Shrimp
+- Shrimp
-* SunsetSoup
+- SunsetSoup
-* Valila
+- Valila
-* ArtistMonster
+- ArtistMonster

 Would you also like to contribute to our mod?
 Simply messege us on discord to apply for the Terrarium Team! ;)

 ## Social Media

 [![Discord](https://cdn.discordapp.com/attachments/721407493351407646/841063759078096966/discordlogo.png)](https://discord.gg/terrarium "Discord")
 ![](https://cdn.discordapp.com/attachments/843362690088042506/848395257087262760/blanklogo.png)
 [![Twitter](https://cdn.discordapp.com/attachments/721407493351407646/841063761359798302/twitterlogo.png)](https://twitter.com/TerrariumEarth "Twitter")